COMMON QUESTIONS

 How long does the service take?

-A full service from start to finish usually takes between 3 to 4 hrs.
+A full furnace and ductwork service from start to finish usually takes between 3 to 4 hrs.
 A ducts only takes 2 to 3 hours.
 HRV cleaning can take an hour or so.
-Occasionally a service may take longer.
+Occasionally a service may take longer depending on accessibility, equipment type and the size of the job.

 Rest assured, we won't compromise on the quality of our service by taking short-cuts or rushing through the job.